c5huracan/c5huracan.github.io/_posts/2025-08-29-The-modern-llm-development-stack.md

 )
 ```

 Beyond API unification, LiteLLM provides production essentials: authentication management, load balancing across multiple instances, spend tracking, and automatic failover.
 This addresses the operational complexity that emerges when you move from prototype to production.
+For detailed documentation, see the LiteLLM docs[^2].

 The value proposition is immediate: eliminate conditional logic, reduce maintenance overhead, and gain operational visibility across all your LLM usage.

 ## Claudette: Beyond API Compatibility

-While LiteLLM focuses on universal compatibility, Claudette optimizes specifically for Anthropic's Claude.
+While LiteLLM focuses on universal compatibility, Claudette[^3] optimizes specifically for Anthropic's Claude.
 It's a high-level wrapper that automates the repetitive parts of Claude integration while preserving full control over advanced features.

 The core abstraction is the Chat class, which maintains conversation state automatically: